 Tony Byworth, who was born on Wednesday 12 November 1941, is one of the few Brits to be wholly involved in country music for over thirty years, building connections through frequent visits to Nashville.

-Enjoying a multi faceted career, Tony Byworth served briefly (1974 - 1976) as Catalogue Manager of Acuff-Rose Music’s London office, appointed by Nashville’s Wesley Rose, and was twice elected Chairman of the Country Music Association (Great Britain) in the late 1970s.
+Enjoying a multi faceted career, Tony Byworth served briefly, between 1974 and 1976, as Catalogue Manager of Acuff-Rose Music’s London office, appointed by Nashville’s Wesley Rose (Monday 11 February 1918 – Thursday 26 April 1990), and was twice elected Chairman of the Country Music Association (Great Britain) in the late 1970s.

-A founding member of the consumer BCMA, Tony Byworth edited the monthly magazine Country Music People for six years (1977 - 1983), was a contributing editor for Billboard, Music Week and The Stage, and provided columns for pop music publications.
+A founding member of the consumer BCMA, Tony Byworth edited the monthly magazine Country Music People for six years, between January 1977 and August 1983, was a contributing editor for Billboard, Music Week and The Stage, and provided columns for pop music publications.

-In 1984, Tony Byworth co-founded Byworth-Wootton International, the UK's first country-music services company, which led to working with many top country music artists from the United States of America.
+In 1984, Tony Byworth co-founded Byworth-Wootton International, the United Kingdom’s first country music services company, which led to working with many top country music artists from the United States of America.

-Tony Byworth also provided PR services on behalf of Garth Brooks and George Strait, as well as developing various country projects, including an internet site and the London-based country music radio station Ritz 1035, which was formerly known as London's Country 1035AM.
+Tony Byworth also provided Public Relations services on behalf of Garth Brooks and George Strait, as well as developing various country music projects, including a website, and the London-based country music radio station, Ritz 1035, which was formerly known as London’s Country 1035AM.

-London's Country 1035AM, the UK's first terrestrial country music radio station, took to the air on 1035kHz AM (medium wave) in London, England on Thursday 1 September 1994.
+London’s Country 1035AM, the United Kingdom’s first terrestrial country music radio station, took to the air on 1035kHz AM (medium wave) in London, England on Thursday 1 September 1994.

 London’s Country began life in September 1994 as Country 1035AM, a country music radio station broadcasting to London on medium wave.
 Over the next few years, successive takeovers and relaunches saw the station broadcast under the names RTL Country 1035, Ritz Radio 1035 and Mean Country 1035.

 In 2003, the Sunrise Radio Group acquired Mean Country 1035 and renamed the station Easy Radio.
-Sunrise agreed a slight change of format with the Radio Authority permitting it to reduce the proportion of pure country tracks and play more mainstream pop and rock songs that were either influenced by country music or musically compatible with it.
+Sunrise agreed a slight change of format with the Radio Authority permitting it to reduce the proportion of pure country tracks and play more mainstream pop and rock songs, which were either influenced by country music or musically compatible with it.

 On Saturday 12 November 2011, Tony Byworth was honoured in Texas with a flag flown at the State Capital in Austin in recognition of his years of support for Texas music.